 The recipient of the prize will receive a $2,500 grant-in-aid to be awarded to fund communication research related to urban communication.
 Nominees must be members of ECA.
 Nominees will be evaluated based on the potential impact of their work as well as the quality and rigor of their contribution.
 The award will be presented at the annual meeting of the Eastern Communication Association.

 Nominations for the Applied Urban Communication Research Grant should include: (1) a cover letter explaining why the nominee is deserving of the award; (2) a 500-word description of the work the nominee plans to do, outlining the anticipated outcomes, intended mode of dissemination of the research as well as how the research will translate in such a way that it addresses urban community needs and/or concerns; (3) anticipated budget and timetable for completion of the project; (4) a copy of the nominee's CV; and (5) at least one supporting letter from someone well-acquainted with the nominee.

 Self-nominations are encouraged.
-Nominees shall submit the nomination packet and send the materials by February 15, 2018 to ECA Past President Jason Wrench at email@example.com
+Nominees shall submit the nomination packet and send the materials by February 15, 2019 to Past President Ben Bates at email@example.com.

 Two ECA Centennial Scholarships may be awarded each year to one deserving Ph.D. student and one deserving M.A./M.S. student.
 The specific criteria for these awards include: (1) current ECA membership and (2) enrollment in a Ph.D. or Master’s program in Communication.

 A committee consisting of the immediate past ECA president, the three ECA journal editors, and the current ECA president will work to select the recipients of the ECA Centennial Scholarships.